Direct Credit Card Processing: Is It Better?

 The path that shows a shorter, more direct route from you to the credit card companies implies that the company offers a simpler, direct credit card processing choice, often hinting that you can save money since their company connects you directly to the credit card brands.
 Looking at the diagram, it’s easy to think that you’d want to choose the company with fewer “middlemen” because direct processing must be better.

-The problem is, these diagrams aren’t accurate.
+The only problem is that these diagrams aren’t accurate.

 Let’s take a look at the “extra” steps on the more complex path and get to the bottom of the “direct credit card processing” diagrams.